 The ASEAN motorcycle ABS project is encouraging regulation of the technology by Malaysia, Philippines and Vietnam.
 The regulations have been already reviewed by respective countries and await adoption.
 Singapore is the latest government to consider the ABS related legislation.

-AIP Foundation partnered with Ores, the creative agency, to create a comprehensive Heads-Up campaign PSA in five target countries: Vietnam, Cambodia, India, the Philippines, and

-Chinese Taipei.
-The campaign reached over 1.3 million people and won the Media Award at the Safety 2024 global injury conference.
+AIP Foundation partnered with Ores, the creative agency, to create a comprehensive Heads-Up campaign reached over 1.3 million people and won the Media Award at the Safety 2024 global injury conference.